CanaryTek/guacamole-docker/README.md

 docker-compose up
 ```

+## Connect

+  * Connect to http://<IP>:8080/guacamole with default user (guacadmin/guacadmin)
+  * In first login you wil be requested to setup TOTP

 ## Build you own image

 Follow these steps to build your own guacamole-client image from guacamole project's upstream repository